 The Internet Corporation for Assigned Names and Numbers (ICANN), initiated a New gTLD Programme some years ago.
-In their efforts to improve innovation, competition and choice, the expansion of generic top level domain names was introduced.
+In their efforts to improve innovation, competition and choice, the expansion of generic top-level domain names was introduced.
 This means that today, we have more choice when it comes to domain names that aren’t specific to a geographic region.

-Why do we need more choice?
+Why do we need more choices?
 Well if you haven’t already begun the process of domain name registration with an original .com, .org or .net, you will soon learn that trying to find a name that references your business together with this generic TLD is close to impossible these days.
 Currently, there are roughly 195 million domain names registered with the .com extension.
 If you can secure your business name with a .com without being served a ‘domain taken’ page a number of times, you’re one of the lucky ones.

 What are the new top-level domains?